raghavendragouda775/raghavendragouda775/README.md

 👋 Hi, I’m Raghavendra Gouda (@raghavendragouda775).
 👀 I’m passionate about Devops and web development, open-source projects, and innovative tech solutions.
-🌱 I’m currently deepening my knowledge in React,Next.js,Node.js, and real-time collaborative tools.
+🌱 I’m currently deepening my knowledge in Devops, AWS, K8's, CI/CD, Docker, Terraform and other Devops tools.
 💞️ I’m eager to collaborate on open-source contributions, web applications, and tech-driven solutions.
 📫 Feel free to reach me at raghutimmanagoudar22@gmail.com or connect with me on LinkedIn.
 😄 Pronouns: He/Him